9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 ## 1 49.16892 29.76966 68.56818
 ```

-With the provided variables, the predicted Audience Score is **49.16892** which is generous compared to the actual Audience Score of 34.
+With the provided variables, the predicted Audience Score is **49.16892** which is generous compared to the actual Audience Score of **34**.

-The 95% prediction interval of the Audience Score for an IMDB Rating of 5.6, a Critic's Score of 23, and a genre of "Comedy"" is between 29.76966 % and 68.56818 %.
+The 95% prediction interval of the Audience Score for an IMDB Rating of 5.6, a Critic's Score of 23, and a genre of "Comedy" is between 29.76966 % and 68.56818 %.
+If we were to collect additional sample movie data sets, there is a 95% probability that our provided variables will generate a predicted value within the prediction interval.

+Our prediction interval width is allowing for a high degree of accuracy, but it is not very precise because it spans almost 40 percentage points.
+If we are concerned with precision, we may want to select a narrower prediction interval or increase our sample size.

 * * *

 ## Part 6: Conclusion

+When looking at any ratings methodology, our desire is to see ratings that do not have inherent bias in so far that we don't have too many critical or complimentary reviews.
+Our exploratory data analysis indicates that our given sample may actually have a complimentary bias.
+Therefore, we need to be careful with any inference or modeling applications.

+Despite a resulting simple model, additional mulitple regression techniques, such as backward selection, should also be entertained to check model convergence and help refine prediction.
+We would also want to investigate the sampling method and experiment with larger sample sizes to increase our prediction precision.
+It is assumed that the IMDB and Rotten Tomatoe APIs would not prohibit us from obtaining an adequately sized data set.